m-hornacek/cpsspatialar/README.md

 ![](docs/splash.png)

-## Building the Code in Microsoft Visual Studio 2019
+## Building the Code in Visual Studio 2019

 Cf. the last section of the [docs](docs/docs.pdf)...